kbmackenzie/henhen/docs/faq.md

 **Q:** *"Why use YAML for the configuration file instead of just using Scheme?*

 **A:** Again, preference.
 YAML is more convenient.

+---

+**Q:** *"I have encountered an issue/bug with HenHen!
+What do I do?"*

+**A:** Feel free to open an issue on this repository and I will take a look at it as soon as I can! 🐔